 Advocacy and Policy Counsel,

-Chad Marlow is Advocacy and Policy Counsel at the ACLU, where his focus is on privacy and technology.
-Mr. Marlow’s work on issues ranging from police body cameras, to government surveillance, to data privacy has been the subject of media coverage throughout the United States, as well as in Europe and South America.
-Mr. Marlow is the author of ten ACLU model bills, and he spearheaded the ACLU’s nationwide #TakeCTRL and Community Control Over Police Surveillance (CCOPS) campaigns.
+Chad Marlow is Advocacy and Policy Counsel at the ACLU, where he principally focuses on privacy, surveillance, and policing issues.
+Mr. Marlow’s work on issues ranging from police body cameras to government surveillance and consumer privacy has been the subject of media coverage throughout the United States, as well as in Europe and South America.
+Mr. Marlow is the author of twelve ACLU model bills, and he spearheaded the ACLU’s nationwide #TakeCTRL and Community Control Over Police Surveillance (CCOPS) campaigns.
 Mr. Marlow holds a J.D. from the University of Virginia School of Law and a B.A. in Government from Connecticut College.
 In 2007, City & State (New York) newspaper named Mr. Marlow to its “Rising Stars: 40 Under 40” list.